 We listen and observe.
 We ensure your campaigns are grounded and resonate with your audience.

 We foster connection.
-As community partners, we help you find your voice and create meaningful connections that start conversations.
+As community partners, we help you insightfully reflect your voice and create meaningful connections that expand conversations.

 We value diversity.
-We create culturally authentic communication strategies that recognize and reach your diverse communities.
+We create culturally authentic communications strategies and campaigns that honor, recognize and reach your diverse communities.

-That communications will be a positive catalyst to help unite the world by connecting communities and promoting systemic change.
+That communications is the positive catalyst that helps unite the world by connecting communities and promoting systemic change.

-Use strategic communications to help clients reach their objectives, whether it is to increase visibility or motivate change.
+Use strategic communications to help clients exceed their objectives.

 In 1991, Gwendolyn established Young Communications Group, Inc. to build an agency that offered a full spectrum of communications and centered on her passion for social justice.
 The vision was to use communications to build bridges with cultures, communities and organizations that help influence behavior, shape policy and have a positive effect on systems, with an emphasis on eliminating health and economic inequities and disparities.

 In 2000, Young earned the service mark for the phrase, emerging majority℠, which became the foundation of Young’s work.